DIG-Beihang/PSN/README.md

-# PSN
+# EDS dataset and the code implementation of PSN
-Implement of CVPR 2022 paper 《**Exploring Endogenous Shift for Cross-domain Detection: A Large-scale Benchmark and Perturbation Suppression Network**》
+CVPR 2022 paper 《**Exploring Endogenous Shift for Cross-domain Detection: A Large-scale Benchmark and Perturbation Suppression Network**》

 ## Datasets Download Link
 ```